mmayers12/semmed/README.md

 # semmed

-Code to create a hetnet from the data in SemmedDB
+Code to create a hetnet from the data in SemmedDB and perform a machine learning alorithm on the resulting network.

+The primary data source for the hetnet is [SemMedDB](https://skr3.nlm.nih.gov/SemMedDB/).
+The gold standard used for machine learning is derived from [DrugCentral](http://drugcentral.org/).

-To use much of this repo, a UMLS liscence/account is required.
+To use much of this repo, a UTS liscence/account is required.
 [You can apply for one here.](https://uts.nlm.nih.gov//license.html)

 This repo is divided into several steps.
 First, the python enviornment should be set up and activated